 With a few minor preparations, your dog will easily adjust to her new role as big sister.
 In fact she may enjoy it even more than being an only child, just like I did…well I mostly did.

 Canine behavior coach, behavior advisor, training counselor.

-4th Annual Happy Dog Photo Contest – We would like to send out a huge THANK YOU to everyone that have participated in the Happy Howie’s Happy Dog Photo Contest—whether you submitted a photo or came back to vote.
-We love ALL the entries we received & are always so excited to see our happy customers.
+Silly Selfie Contest Winners 2018 – We would like to send out a huge THANK YOU to everyone that have participated in our first Happy Howie’s “You & Your Dog Silly Selfie” Contest—whether you submitted a photo or came back to vote.
+We love ALL the fun entries we received.

-We are proud to announce the following winners:
+We are excited to announce the following winners: